zarf-dev/zarf/examples/composable-packages/README.md

 ## Example Prerequisites

-Building this example requires you to have a locally hosted container registry that has had the `helm-local-chart` skeleton package published to it.
+Creating this example requires a locally hosted container registry that has the `helm-local-chart` skeleton package published and available.
 You can do this by running the following commands:

 ```bash
 docker run -d -p 5000:5000 --restart=always --name registry registry:2